Calaabdul/calaabdul/README.md

 ---

 ## 🚀 Deployed Projects
-Projects that are live and can be used or tested:
+Some of the Projects that are live and can be used or tested:

 - [**Diabetes Prediction**](https://diabetes-app-with-app-fqfhjjxhqjrymhqzxifnrj.streamlit.app/)
 - [**Abalone**](https://abalone-age-predictor-z867.onrender.com)